Using Page Layouts

 Now when the Reason for Return field is updated to Faulty device, the record is automatically moved to the Mobile Service layout.

-Here is a Summary report of potentials grouped based on the Layout and the corresponding activity information.
+Here is a Summary report of deals grouped based on the Layout and the corresponding activity information.

 Here is the report: